Eat a Diet Rich in Calcium

 - If you like fish, eat canned fish, such as salmon or sardines, with soft bones on crackers or bread.

 - For dessert, try low-fat frozen yogurt, ice cream, or pudding.

 - In baked goods, replace half of the fat with plain yogurt.

 Some people have difficulty digesting lactose , which is the main sugar in milk and some dairy products.
 This occurs when the body does not produce enough of the enzyme lactase to properly digest lactose.
 People with this condition, called lactose intolerance, may experience nausea, cramping, bloating, abdominal pain, gas, and diarrhea .
 This can occur anywhere from 15 minutes to several hours after eating milk or milk products.

 If you have lactose intolerance, take the following steps to be sure you meet your calcium needs:

 - Eat smaller portions of dairy foods.
+It is possible that you can tolerate more dairy products if they are consumed with food.
 Many people find that they are able to tolerate ½ cup or ¾ cup of milk at a time, several times during the day, rather than 1 cup or more in one sitting.